 Reason 1: You Love Healthy Food…A Lot

 Just because the food you’re eating is healthy doesn’t mean it’s calorie-free.
-In fact, many superfoods are loaded with calories, such as nuts, dark chocolate, salmon and avocado.
+In fact, many superfoods are loaded with calories, such as nuts, dark chocolate, salmon, avocado and dates.
 You need these nutrient-dense foods in your diet, but you must practice moderation to reap the benefits without putting on weight.

 Solution: Learn what the proper portion sizes are for the healthy foods you love.
-With most veggies, you can eat as much as you like without putting on an ounce.
+With most veggies, you can eat as much as you like without putting on an ounce, as not only are many not calorie-dense but they are easily broken down by the body.
 But with others, the portion size may be a lot less than you think.
 A proper portion of salmon, for example, is only the size of a deck of cards.
 A portion of cashews is only a small palmful.

 Believe it or not, hitting the gym on an empty stomach isn’t a shortcut to burning extra calories.
-Not only will hunger hurt your performance during your workout, but, according to Women’s Health (womenshealthmag.com), the calories you burn will come from your muscle, not your fat stores.
+Not only will hunger hurt your performance during your workout, but, according to Women’s Health, the calories you burn can come from your muscle, not your fat stores.
+This is not to be confused with fasted cardio (cardio on an empty stomach) which can be very beneficial for weight-loss.

 Solution: Eat a snack rich in protein and complex carbohydrates about an hour before working out.
 Try half a banana with a spoonful of organic peanut butter, or plain Greek yogurt with a sprinkle of flax seeds.